You may have heard the term ‘EPC’ when it comes to property.

-EPCs remain valid for 10 years, so if you’ve been in your property for some time but you’re now selling, there’s a chance you’ll need a new one.
+Energy Performance Certificates remain valid for 10 years, so if you’ve been in your property for some time but you’re now selling, or renting it out, there’s a chance you’ll need a new one.

-EPCs were first brought in back in 2007, so many property owners will have one, but it’s worth checking before you start the sales process.
+EPCs were first brought in back in 2007, so many property owners will have one, but it’s worth checking before you start the sales or rental process.

 How to get an EPC